xdguido/guidogennari-web/README.md

-This is a starter template for a Next.js app.
-It includes:

--   [x] TypeScript basic configs.
--   [x] ESlint and formatter configs.
--   [x] TailWindCSS styling integration.
--   [x] Some basic app layout code.
+This is a personal website to provide fast access to my socials and work.